 Regardless of other eligibility criteria, the Foundation will not provide assistance if any of the following circumstances apply:

-The condition being treated could have been prevented through routine vaccination, spay/neuter, or more timely veterinary evaluation
+The condition being treated could have been prevented through routine vaccination, routine dental care, or more timely veterinary evaluation

 Injury or illness is a result of neglect or abuse